n44h/TimeSync/README.md

 - 6:30pm  \-\> 1830
 - 12am    \-\> 0000

-Here is an example command to add a limit:

-`add +4 1430 1700`
+Here is an example command to add a limit: `add +4 1430 1700`

 ### Clearing all the Constraints:
-Command to clear all the constraints that have been set:
+Clear all the constraints that have been set.

 `clear con`

 ### Finding the common time frame:
-Command to find a common time frame:
+Find a common time frame if it exists.

 `run`

 ### Visualize the time frames:
-Command to visualize the time frames accurate to 30 mins.
+Visualize all the constraints in UTC time accurate to 30 mins.

 `vis`